 Direct and Indirect Expenses

-Direct, as the word suggests, are those expenses which are completely related or assigned to the core business operations.
+“Direct” as the word suggests are those expenses which are completely related and assigned to the core business operations of a company.
 They are mainly related to purchases and production of goods/services.
 Direct expenses are a part of the prime cost or the cost of goods/services sold by a company.

-Direct expenses can differ for different types of companies, such as manufacturing companies, construction companies, service companies, etc.
+Direct expenses are directly related to the production of the product sold or service rendered, they may differ for different types of companies, such as manufacturing companies, construction companies, service companies, etc.

 Direct expenses are shown on the debit side of a trading account.

-Unlike direct, indirect expenses are not directly related or assigned to the core business operations.
-Indirect expenses are necessary to keep the business up and running, but they can’t be directly related to the cost of the core revenue generating goods/services.
+Unlike direct, indirect expenses are not directly related and assigned to the core business operations of a firm.
+Indirect expenses are necessary to keep the business up and running, but they can’t be directly related to the cost of the core revenue generating products or services.